The Isness: Background and composition

+The Abbey Road mix

-Upon the album's release in August 2002, more confusion occurred when the band's American label, Hypnotic, distributed 2,500 copies of the original mix of the album.
-The album was recalled, but many copies had been bought and still exist as rarities.
-The mix is significantly different from the final mix: "The Mello Hippo Disco Show" is an entirely different version, "The Galaxial Pharmaceutical" exists as a full track rather than being cut in two, "Guru Song" features lyrics sung by a female vocalist, "Elysian Feels" contains a significantly different breakbeat and is in a higher key, and both "Divinity" and "Go Tell It to the Trees Egghead" feature in slightly longer forms.
-"Yes My Brother" and "Goodbye Sky" are not present, replaced by "The Lovers" and "The Isness".
-To confuse matters more, the vinyl version of the album contained an exclusive track entitled "Chawawah", only previously heard on the band's website in 2001.
+The original 2002 release of The Isness exists in two distinct versions as a result of a miscommunication between British and American distributors.
+Original promotional versions, mastered at Abbey Road Studios, were set for release in May 2002; this was postponed as according to Cobain, there was an excess of "masculine energy" surrounding the commercial viability of the comeback of The Future Sound of London.
+The mix is significantly different from the final mix of the British version, as "The Mello Hippo Disco Show" is an entirely different version, "The Galaxial Pharmaceutical" exists as a full track rather than being cut in two, "Guru Song" features lyrics sung by a female vocalist, "Elysian Feels" contains a significantly different breakbeat and is in a higher key, and both "Divinity" and "Go Tell It to the Trees Egghead" feature in slightly longer forms.
+It also features "Yes My Brother" and "Goodbye Sky", which are not present in the second promotional version and British release, replaced instead by "The Lovers" and "The Isness".
+The album was reduced in content and re-mixed after British executive decisions for its second promotional version, which was released with a track listing similar to the final version, but in the same sleeve as the initial version, leading to a number of misleading reviews with incorrect track titles.
+In addition, it was released under their previously retired alias Amorphous Androgynous, being their first release under the moniker in almost a decade.
+The final released version of the album in Britain was identical to the second promotional version, with the addition of the album's short instrumental title track and a slightly edited version of "The Mello Hippo Disco Show".
+The vinyl version of the album contained an exclusive track entitled "Chawawah", only previously heard on the band's website in 2001.

-2004's double-disc UK compilation "The Isness & The Otherness" (with "The Otherness" released as its own disc in the US) compiled most of the tracks, plus selected remixes and some exclusive pieces, only missing the Abbey Road mix of "The Galaxial Pharmaceutical", plus "Yes My Brother", which featured in an extended version as "The Prophet" on 2005 album Alice in Ultraland.
+Upon the album's release in August 2002, more confusion occurred when the band's American label, Hypnotic, mistakenly distributed 2,500 copies of the first promotional version's original mix of the album as a final version of the album.
+The album was recalled, but many copies had been bought, were redistributed, and still exist as rarities.
+The UK-exclusive two-disc compilation The Isness & The Otherness (with The Otherness released as its own disc in the US) was released in 2004, compiling most of the tracks, plus selected remixes and some exclusive pieces, only missing the Abbey Road mix of "The Galaxial Pharmaceutical", plus "Yes My Brother", which featured in an extended version as "The Prophet" on their 2005 album Alice in Ultraland.
+Cobain and Dougans subsequently went on to regard the Abbey Road mix of The Isness as its definitive version, reissuing it on vinyl on Record Store Day in 2018.